Feiring, Norway

-Feiring is an area in the Eidsvoll municipality in Akershus county, Norway.
+Feiring is an area in Eidsvoll Municipality in Akershus county, Norway.

 History

 Feiring has around 1000 inhabitants.
 Feiring lies on the west side of the lake Mjøsa.
-In 1870 the area became a municipality in its own right when it was split from Hurdal.
+In 1870 the area became a municipality in its own right when it was split from Hurdal Municipality.
 Feiring had an area of 102.45 km2.
-It then merged into the municipality Eidsvoll in 1964.
+It then merged into Eidsvoll Municipality in 1964.
 Norwegian National Road 33, the state road between Minnesund and Østre Toten, which runs through Feiring, was built in the 1890s.

-Feiring church (Feiring Kirke) was built in 1870.
+Feiring Church (Feiring Kirke) was built in 1870.
 The original plan had been to restore the old church from 1693, but after debate in the local council it was decided to build a new church.
 All the same, much of the material which was used to build the new church was borrowed from the old church, which was made of timber.